RasmusHildebrandt/DeepDocking_PBS_adjustable_threads/README.md

 **Awknoledgements**
-This adapted protocol was created unter the terms of the MIT license agreement and full credits go toward Gentile et. al for developing the original protocol.
-This adapted protocol was made as part of a research project undertaken under supervision by Dr. Konstantinos Beis at the Beis Group at the Harwell Research Complex, Didcot, UK.
+This adapted protocol was created under the terms of the MIT license agreement using the DeepDocking protocol by  Gentile et al. [2]
+This protocol was furthermore made as part of a research project undertaken under supervision by Dr. Konstantinos Beis at the Beis Group at the Harwell Research Complex, Didcot, UK.

 **References**